 Where to start herbs growing?

 You can start herbs from seeds, which must be cut at the node and soaked in water until the new roots germinate.
 Then, build your herb garden indoors by following these essential steps.

 - Supply mighty light for your indoor herbs garden.

-- The temperature must be between 60-70 Degrees.
+- The temperature must be between 60-and 70 Degrees.

-- A rare, slow, thorough watering is finest.
+- A rare, slow, thorough watering is the finest.